-Switch1 divides the available 50 Mbps equally among the two VCs (giving each 25 Mbps), and divides the bandwidth of the multipoint-to-point VC equally among the two flows in that VC (each getting 12.5 Mbps).
-Switch3 divides the bandwidth fairly among the two flows, allocating 75 Mbps to the flow from $S_4$ and 75 Mbps to the flow from Switch2.
-Switch2 sees that the flow from $S_1$ and $S_2$ is only using 25 Mbps, so it allocates the remaining 50 Mbps to the other flow (source $S_3$ ).
+$Switch_1$ divides the available 50 Mbps equally among the two VCs (giving each 25 Mbps), and divides the bandwidth of the multipoint-to-point VC equally among the two flows in that VC (each getting 12.5 Mbps). $Switch_3$ divides the bandwidth fairly among the two flows, allocating 75 Mbps to the flow from $S_4$ and 75 Mbps to the flow from $S_1$ and $S_2$ is only using 25 Mbps, so it allocates the remaining 50 Mbps to the other flow (source $S_3$ ).

-4.3 Merits and Drawbacks of the Different Definitions
+5.3.
+Merits and Drawbacks of the Different Definitions

-The two examples above show how fairness based upon the concepts of source, VC, and flow give quite different allocations in some situations.
+The two examples above illustrate how fairness based upon the concepts of source, VC, and flow give very different allocations in some situations.

 First let us consider source-based fairness versus VC/source-based fairness.
 The source-based fairness completely ignores the membership of different sources to connections, and divides the available bandwidth max-min fairly among the sources currently active.
-If billing and pricing is based upon sources, it can be argued that this mechanism a good fairness method, since allocation is fair among sources.
+If billing and pricing are based upon sources, it can be argued that this mechanism is good, since allocation is fair among sources.

-However, if pricing is based on connections (VCs), it does not make sense for a VC with 100 concurrent senders to be allocated 100 times the bandwidth of a point-to-point connection bottlenecked on the same link.
+However, if pricing is based on connections (VCs), a VC with 100 concurrent senders should not be allocated 100 times the bandwidth of a point-to-point connection bottlenecked on the same link.
 Source-based fairness is clearly unfair if this is the billing method adopted, and VC/source-based fairness is better.

 The flow-based method is not max-min fair if we view an N-to-one connection as N one-to-one connections, since the same flow can combine more than one source.
-However, we can argue that it may be better to favor sources crossing a smaller number of merge points, since these are more likely to encounter less bottlenecks anyway.
+We can, however, argue that it may be better to favor sources traversing a smaller number of merge points, since these are more likely to encounter less bottlenecks anyway.
 For example, if a user in New York City is fetching some web pages from a server in Germany, he expects to wait longer than if he is fetching pages from within New York City.
 Thus, although flow-based fairness may be unfair to sources whose traffic is merged many times with other flows, this might be acceptable in many practical situations.
 The VC/flow-based fairness is max-min fair with respect to VCs, but within the same VC, it favors sources whose traffic goes through a smaller number of merge points.